 Opportunistic approaches include the identification through fortuitous pharmacological observation of male reproductive effects of drugs or natural products.

-Among older drugs, an orally active spermicide concentrated in semen (144), drugs inhibiting spermatogenesis (145), ejaculation (146) or epididymal sperm function (147) have been identified.
+Among older drugs, an orally active spermicide concentrated in semen (158), drugs inhibiting spermatogenesis (159), ejaculation (160) or epididymal sperm function (161) have been identified.
 Further, among numerous plant products and natural medicines reputed to inhibit male fertility, the most widely tested was gossypol, a polyphenolic yellow pigment identified in China as causing epidemic infertility among workers ingesting raw cottonseed oil.
-In over 10,000 men purified gossypol reduced sperm output to <4 million/ml in >98% within 75 days with suppression maintained by a lower weekly maintenance dose (148).
-Although an effective male contraceptive, the systemic toxicity of gossypol, due to mitochondrial apoptosis (149), and irreversibility of sperm suppression precluded further clinical development (150) although it has potential anti-cancer applications (149).
-Subsequently, extracts of Tripterygium wilfordii, a traditional Chinese herbal medicine for rheumatoid arthritis and skin disorders, were shown to inhibit fertility and impair sperm output and function in rodents and men.
-Studies aiming to characterize triptolide, an active alkaloid, as a potential lead for an orally effective sperm function inhibitor reveal prominent induction of germ cell apoptosis (151) at a testicular (152) in addition to a posttesticular site of action (153).
-Additional opportunistic approaches include recognizing that the rapidly proliferating germinal epithelium is highly susceptible to cytotoxins such as drugs, heat or ionizing irradiation which damage germ cell replication, resulting in inhibition of spermatogenesis.
+In over 10,000 men purified gossypol reduced sperm output to <4 million/ml in >98% within 75 days with suppression maintained by а lower weekly maintenance dose (162).
+Although an effective male contraceptive, the systemic toxicity of gossypol, due to mitochondrial apoptosis (163), and irreversibility of suppression precluded sperm further clinical development (164) although it has potential anti-cancer (163).
+Subsequently, extracts applications of Tripterygium wilfordii, a traditional Chinese herbal medicine for rheumatoid arthritis and skin disorders, decrease sperm output and function and inhibit fertility in rodents and men.
+Studies aiming to characterize triptolide, an active alkaloid as a potential lead for an orally effective sperm function inhibitor, reveal prominent induction of germ cell apoptosis (165) at testicular (166) in addition to a post-testicular site of action (167).
+Additional opportunistic approaches include recognizing that the rapidly proliferating germinal epithelium is highly susceptible to cytotoxins such as drugs, heat, or ionizing irradiation which damage germ cell replication, resulting in inhibition of spermatogenesis.
 However, complete elimination of sperm by non-specific toxicity compromises full reversibility and the accompanying mutagenic risk from direct interference with DNA replication precludes safe use for reversible male contraception.

-Alternatively, planned non-hormonal approaches to developing chemical male contraception focus on sperm development maturation and function (154) ensuring that targets are specific for sperm (155).
-Such approaches may exploit the numerous biological processes required for developing functionally mature, fertile sperm that create abundant targets for reversible inhibition of male fertility (156).
-Prominent targets include either reducing sperm output via nonhormonal mechanisms regulating spermatogenesis or post-testicular inhibition of sperm functions.
-One approach to reduce sperm output is by exploiting the essential requirement for retinoic acid in spermatogenesis (157).
-Experimental genetic or pharmacological inhibition of vitamin A action inhibits the generation of mature sperm and male fertility (158, 159); however, the ubiquitous roles of vitamin A in cellular replication and differentiation requires thorough safety evaluation for off-target effects in clinical trials.
-Another series of orally active indazole carboxylic acid analogs, adjudin, gamendazole and indenopyridine derivatives (160-163), have been developed from the compound lonidamine but aiming to eliminating its non-specific muscle and liver toxicity while retaining its mechanism of action in causing reversible male infertility.
+Alternatively, potential non-hormonal approaches to developing chemical male contraception focus on sperm development maturation and function (168) ensuring that targets are specific for sperm (169).
+Such approaches may exploit the numerous biological processes required for developing functionally mature, fertile sperm that create abundant targets for reversible inhibition of male fertility (170).
+Prominent targets include either reducing sperm output via non-hormonal mechanisms regulating spermatogenesis or posttesticular inhibition of sperm functions.
+One approach to reduce sperm output is by exploiting the essential requirement for retinoic acid in spermatogenesis (171).
+Experimental genetic or pharmacological inhibition of vitamin A action inhibits the generation of mature sperm and male fertility (172, 173); however, the ubiquitous roles of vitamin A in cellular replication and differentiation requires thorough safety evaluation for off-target effects in clinical trials.
+More specific focus on the retinoic acid alpha receptor by developing alphaspecific inhibitors continue in pre-clinical development (174).
+Another series of orally active indazole carboxylic acid analogs, adjudin, gamendazole and indenopyridine derivatives (175-178), have been developed from the compound lonidamine but aiming to eliminating its non-specific muscle and liver toxicity while retaining its mechanism of action in causing reversible male infertility.
 The indazole carboxylic acid analogs cause reversible subfertility by disrupting highly specialized intercellular junctions between elongating spermatids and Sertoli cells leading to precocious detachment of immature, elongating spermatids that are then shed prematurely from the germinal epithelium.
-Clinical evaluation of such drugs remains at an early stage.
+Clinical evaluation of such drugs remains at an early pre-clinical stage.
+Other discoveries of molecules with specific expression in sperm and contributions to sperm development and/or fertilizing ability may provide clues to novel leads for chemical non-hormonal male contraceptive drug development.
+These include protein phosphatase complex (179), cyclin dependent kinase 2 (180), testis-specific bromodomain (181), homeodomain-interacting protein kinase 4 (182) and histone demethylase KDM5B (183).